deanvd/RetroRabitChallenge/readme.txt

 ****************GET GOING WITHOUT COMPILE*****************************************

-copy folderer to some location on windows pc navigate to \RetroRabit\bin\Debug
+copy folder to some location on windows pc navigate to \RetroRabit\bin\Debug

 and excecute TestApplication.exe